Inky19/pi-rocket/README.md

 # pi-rocket

-A small script to record video using a Raspberry Pi inside a rocket.
+A small script to record a video using a Raspberry Pi inside a rocket.
 The video is splitted in chunks to prevent the loss of all the record if the power is cut off at any moment during flight.

 ## Installation